nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 - Logo
 - Social media links
-- Privacy policy and copyright
+- Privacy policy
+- Copyright
 - Disclaimer: "This is a fictional website designed and coded as an educational exercise."

 ---